Justice (New Universe): Marvel 2099

 Despite the collapse of the New Universe, Peter David retained a fondness for the character, and in late 1993 re-introduced a version of Justice in the Marvel 2099 line's Spider-Man 2099 comic book as the "Net Prophet", a.k.a. the Prophet of Thor.
 He appeared from a portal into a dimension 2099 scientist Jordan Boone dubbed "Virtual Unreality", from whence also came Thanatos, an alternate-timeline version of Rick Jones in search of powerful relics from other worlds.
-Although Tensen claimed to remember Thanatos, the events surrounding any such encounter are unclear (it could be the object of power in question from Tensen's universe was the Star Brand).
-Tensen began his life in 2099 as an amnesiac, and with altered powers.
-Gone were his trademark psionic "sword" and "shield", replaced by Optic Beams, and Spatial Translocation powers that required his hands be freed.
+Although Tensen claimed to remember Thanatos, the events surrounding any such encounter are unclear.
+Tensen began his life in 2099 as an amnesiac, and with minutely altered powers.
 He and Spider-Man defeated Thanatos, then Tensen had adventures of his own, confronting similar themes of hero worship as on his Earth.
 Keeping near the Church of St. Patrick in New York's Downtown area, he befriended and later romanced Jennifer D'Angelo, a priest at the church and sister to Spider-Man's fiancee, Dana.
 When last seen in 2099, Tensen had remembered his real name and met Spider-Man's former girlfriend, Xina Kwan, who was then leaving New York City for parts unknown.
 He joined her, and in that particular timeline, neither was seen again.